Embird Embroidery Software

 Posterization of Image

-Studio provides a tool for posterization of raster images.
-It is accessible via the main menu > Image > Tools > Posterize command.
+Studio includes a dedicated tool for the posterization of raster images, accessible via the Main Menu > Image > Tools > Posterize command.

 Image Preprocessing

-A raster image placed in the background of the Work Area is typically used as a template to digitize an embroidery design from.
-Preprocessing the image can significantly speed up the digitizing process, especially for complex designs with many colors.
+A raster image positioned in the background of the Work Area typically serves as a template for digitizing embroidery designs.
+Preprocessing this image can significantly accelerate the digitizing workflow, particularly for complex projects involving numerous colors.

-One possible approach is to flatten image colors using so-called posterization and thus get a clear idea of the final thread count and their layout.
+One effective technique is to flatten image colors through posterization, providing a clear visualization of the final thread count and the layout of color segments.

-Posterization merges adjacent pixels of similar color, which results in simplification of the image.
-The amount of posterization can be adjusted with the Amount control.
+Posterization merges adjacent pixels of similar color values, resulting in a simplified image structure.
+The intensity of this effect can be adjusted using the Amount control.

 Raster image - full color scale